www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_scheduled_interviews.md

 Parameter | Description
 --------- | -----------
-id | The ID of the job to interview to retrieve
+id | The ID of the scheduled interview to retrieve

 ## List interviews for application